jon-heard/obsidian-inline-scripts/README.md

 This shortcut file starts with some comments, then ocontains two shortcuts.
 Notice that the first `~~` is placed after the comments.
 Every shortcut file has a place at the top for comments.
 This includes the minimal example before this one, though in that case the comments are empty.
 Also notice that there are empty lines between sections.
 Empty lines are ignored by __Text Expander JS__, so use them to help organize your shortcut files.

+It is _highly_ recommended that every shortcut file contain a "help *" shortcut.
+For example, the states shortcut file includes a shortcut "help state".
+A help shortcut test _must_ use this pattern: "^help name$", where "name" is specific to the shortcut file.

 The `## HOW-TO: Define a new text-entry shortcut` introduced the javascript console, which is a useful tool while developing shortcuts and shortcut files.
 Another useful tool is "Developer mode", which can be turned on in the __Text Expander JS__ plugin options.
 When "Developer mode" is on, all shortcut files will be reloaded each time you move from one note to another.
 This lets you edit a shortcut file, then move to a testing note to immediately try out your changes without manually refreshing anything.
 "Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut file.

 The `## HOW-TO: Define a new text-entry shortcut` also discusses shortcuts with empty Test strings.
 This feature is quite useful for larger shortcut files.